anjaustin/anjaustin/README.md

 ## ⚡ Fun fact

-I like unusual socks.
-This has never once been relevant — but it remains true. 🧦
+I have no idea what I am doing, but I know I am doing it really well. ✨